neuro-ml/thunder/docs/callbacks/metric_monitor.md

 | batch_idxn_m | some_value | some_value  |

 For each set (e.g. `val`, `test`) and each `dataloader_idx`, MetricMonitor stores separate table.
-By default aforementioned tables are saved to `default_root_dir` of lightning's Trainer, in the format of `set_name/dataloader_idx.csv` (e.g. `val/dataloader_0.csv`).
+By default aforementioned tables are saved to `trainer.log_dir` in the format of `set_name/dataloader_idx.csv` (e.g. `val/dataloader_0.csv`).
 If loggers you use have method `log_table` (e.g. `WandbLogger`), then this method will receive key and each table in the format of `pd.DataFrame`.